 - Assess color change and gradually relocate plants to a location with more or less sun as needed

 Bonus tip: Added sunlight not giving you as much color as you think your succulent can display?
-Try cutting back on water or leaving the plant out in the cold, weather permitting.
+Try cutting back on water or leaving the plant out in the cold (keep soft succulents above freezing).
 Just like light stress, water and temperature stress can also induce a flush of pigments.
-As always, pay attention to your succulent so that it isn't pushed from stress to death by too long a drought or an extended period outside its recommended hardiness zone.
+As always, pay attention to your succulent so that it isn't pushed from stress to death by too long a drought or an extended period below its minimum cold hardiness.

 How much light do succulents need?